hubforschoolwork/Project1/README.md

 - www.formspree.io

 ## Future Improvements
-- Drop-down menu options on Navbar
+- Add drop-down menu options to Navbar
-- Catered lunch options
+- Add catered lunch options to booking form
-- Map showing additional wineries in the area along with major landmarks of interest
+- Add a map showing additional wineries in the area (not listed on offer) along with major landmarks of interest
 - Full functionality of booking form
+- Add e-commerce functionality to booking form